Iran Fuel Supplies Cut In cyber Attack: Minister - UrduPoint

 "Some gas stations across the country suffered a cyber attack and the fuel distribution stopped," Oil Minister Javad Owji told state tv.

-Owji blamed the attack on external powers, saying that since "the Zionist enemy (Israel) and the United States suffered blows in other fronts, they sought to create trouble."
+Owji blamed the attack on external powers, saying that since "the Zionist enemy (Israel) and the United States suffered blows on other fronts, they sought to create trouble."

 Deputy Oil Minister Jalil Salari earlier said there were problems with the cards Iranians use to buy subsidised petrol.